-The Massachusetts Department of Conservation and Recreation (DCR) is accepting applications for the Recreational Trails Program - Education Grants with a deadline of February 1, 2014.
+The Massachusetts Department of Conservation and Recreation (DCR) is accepting applications for the Recreational Trails Program - Education Grants with a final due date/deadline of February 1, 2018.

 RTP Education Grant Guidelines

-Through the federally-funded Recreational Trails Program, a state may elect to set aside 5% of its apportionment to be allocated to educational projects which benefit all trail user groups.
-This year, the Massachusetts Recreational Trail Advisory Board (MARTAB) has elected to set aside the funds and open up a second grant round for applications to fund projects which fall within the federal and state requirements for use of education funds.
+Through the federally-funded Recreational Trails Program (RTP), a state may elect to set aside 5% of its apportionment to be allocated to educational projects which benefit all trail user groups.
+This year, the Massachusetts Recreational Trail Advisory Board (MARTAB) has elected to set aside RTP funds for projects which fall within the federal and state requirements for use of education funds.

 Applicants are encouraged to apply for Trail Education grants with a maximum federal reimbursement total of $8,000 - $10,000 and will have approximately 24 months to complete their project after the award contract is signed.
 The project must provide trail user education to both non-motorized and motorized trail users, satisfying the diverse use requirements of the Recreational Trails Program.
-This year, MARTAB is calling for projects which focus on trail education programs or trainings which address the basics of trail construction and maintenance on both motorized and non-motorized trails.
 Grants must be beneficial to and welcome the statewide trails community, rather than be specific to a particular property or region.
 Examples include:

 - Training Workshops on sustainable trail design, construction, maintenance, operation and assessment with a particular focus on promoting safety or environmental protection related to recreational trails.